Raducanu reaches US Open semi-finals

 "I'm so, so happy to come through," she said.

-"Belinda she is such a great opponent and in good form, her ball speed caught me off guard so I had to adjust and adapt.
+"Belinda is such a great opponent and in good form, her ball speed caught me off guard so I had to adjust and adapt.

 "I'm just taking care of what I can control and I'm on my own journey."